 Porto was built along the hills overlooking the Douro river estuary.
 It has been continuously inhabited since at least the 4th Century, when the Romans referred to it as Portus Calle.
 Bridges and port wine characterize Porto, Portugal's gracious northern capital and second largest city after Lisbon.
 One of the reasons tourists or travelers visit Porto is to sample its legendary Port wine, which is processed, blended and aged in the various lodges of Vila Nova de Gaia that are magnificently located by the banks of the great Douro River.
 Still a thriving industrial centre and Portugal’s second-largest city, Porto blends industry with charm.
 The “Cidade Invicta” (unvanquished city), as it is known, mixes history, architecture, culture, gastronomy, trade, encounters and discoveries.
 In 2001 the city, the historic centre of which is a UNESCO World Heritage site, was the European Capital of Culture and was also elected as the best European destination in 2012, 2014 and 2017.

 In 1825, the first medical school was founded in Porto, entitled the Royal School of Surgery, which was transformed in 1836 into the Medical-Surgical School.
 The Faculty of Medicine of the University of Porto was created by a decree in 1911.
-The inauguration of Hospital S. João occurred on June 24, 1959 and as a result of the acquired status of Teaching Hospital, the Faculty of Medicine was installed in the Hospital which until that date had the use of some wards of Hospital Santo António.Today, the Faculty of Medicine of the University of Porto is a prestigious institution at national and international levels, the one that requires the highest marks for entry to the course of the degree in Medicine.
+The inauguration of Hospital S. João occurred on June 24, 1959 and as a result of the acquired status of Teaching Hospital, the Faculty of Medicine was installed in the Hospital which until that date had the use of some wards of Hospital Santo António.Today, the Faculty of Medicine of the University of Porto is a prestigious institution at national and international levels.

 The Hospital of São João was inaugurated in 1959 as a teaching hospital, connected to the Faculty of Medicine of the University of Porto.
 The 01 (-1) floor of the hospital is where you can find the students association.